Non-Asymptotic Bounds for the $\ell_{\infty}$ Estimator in Linear Regression with Uniform Noise: Linear model with uniform noise

 \begin{proof}[Proof of Corollary \ref{cor:paley:zygmund}] To prove the corollary we note that

 for any $\alpha > 0$.
 By the generalized Paley-Zygmund's inequality \citep[see equation (12)][where we instantiate it with $r = 1, s = q$]{petrov2007lower} we have that for any $q > 1$

-It follows that when we set $\xi = \frac{(\theta \inf_{\vb \in \mathbb{S}^{p-1}}\EE |\vb\T \tilde\bX|^{\alpha})^{1/\alpha}}{2}$ where $\rho$ is as defined in Theorem \ref{lemma:wendel_v3}.
+It follows that when we set $\xi = (\theta \inf_{\vb \in \mathbb{S}^{p-1}}\EE |\vb\T \tilde\bX|^{\alpha})^{1/\alpha}/2$, where $\rho$ is as defined in Theorem \ref{lemma:wendel_v3}.
 This completes the proof after an application of Markov's inequality with $\Upsilon = c \EE\|\tilde\bX\|$ as in the remark after Theorem \ref{lemma:wendel_v3}. \end{proof}

 We will proceed by giving multiple examples applying Theorem \ref{lemma:wendel_v3} and Corollary \ref{cor:paley:zygmund}.
 We will start with a narrow set of examples which consider popular distributions, and move towards more abstract conditions on the design.
 We hope to convince the reader that there is a surprising variety of designs which satisfy the condition imposed by Theorem \ref{ball:in:convex:hull:follows:rate}.
+Below we present only the final results of the application of Theorem \ref{lemma:wendel_v3} and Corollary \ref{cor:paley:zygmund} to the different designs that we consider, and defer the explicit constant calculations to Appendix \ref{appendix:examples}.\\